 Though considered a poor deal for Michigan at the time, the later discovery of valuable copper and iron ore deposits in the region meant the bargain turned out well in the end.

 Today, one of the biggest industries in the UP, or “Yoop,” is tourism.
-With 21 state parks and the Pictured Rocks National Seashore, it’s easy to see why the area has become a destination.
+With 21 state parks and the Pictured Rocks National Lakeshore, it’s easy to see why the area has become a destination.
 Here are six must-see stops and destination types on a Yoop Loop road trip.

 1. Porcupine Mountains State Park